What if we could digitize the cheque payment process for businesses and banks?

 (ii) If the payer and receiver lived in distant locations, the payer had to mail the cheque

-(iii) Cheque clearance process (payment settlement) took weeks as the receiver bank had to mail the physical cheque to the receiver bank (now it's been reduced to a couple of days with CTS).
+(iii) Cheque clearance process (payment settlement) took weeks as the receiver bank had to mail the physical cheque to the receiver bank (now it's been reduced to a couple of days with CTS1).
 More on this later.